konfiger/konfiger.github.io/README.md

 | --------------- | -------------
 | hasNext() | Check if the KonfigerStream has another KonfigerObject in it before reading
 | next() | The current KonfigerObjeect in the stream
+| validateFileExistence(String) | Validate the specified parameter (filePath) exists on the FileSystem

 ### Konfiger